SciPhi-AI/synthesizer/README.md

 ### RAG Eval Harness

-We introduce a RAG evaluation harness in order to evaluate the perfomance of a given RAG pipeline.
+We introduce a RAG evaluation harness in order to evaluate the performance of a given RAG pipeline.

 #### RAG Harness